sourdiesel1202/breakout_options/README.md

 If the ADX/DMI is trending in the same direction as the script algorithm, then more investors are buying/selling according to the trend.

-CSV and TXT files are stored locally to retrieve results from last run.

 ## Algorithms

 ### Breakout